 The tutorial works for Raspberry Pi 4, but also for previous versions of the board: RPi 2 and RPi 3.

 UPDATE: This tutorial only works for Raspberry Pi OS Buster and before (for now).
-The new Raspberry Pi OS (Bullseye) is completely broken if you want to use the camera.
+For Raspberry Pi OS Bullseye, you have to use the Picamera2 library instead.

 Setup – Raspberry Pi camera, picamera library, Python3, IDE

 First, make sure you have installed an OS on your Raspberry Pi, plugged the camera, and enabled it.
 If you haven’t done that yet, check out this Raspberry Pi camera tutorial where you’ll get all the setup steps, as well as a tour of the raspistill terminal command.